Tesla Phantom Braking: 5 Proven Fixes (2026)

 - Learn your problem spots — Anticipate and prepare

-Phantom braking is frustrating, but it's improving with every software update.
+Phantom braking is frustrating, but it's improving faster now than at any point in Tesla's history.
+The end-to-end neural network was the breakthrough — it's just not perfect yet.
 The best approach is a combination of keeping cameras clean, staying updated, and being prepared to take over.
 Remember: Autopilot is driver assistance, not autonomous driving.

 Related Guides